kaltura/media-framework/nginx-kmp-out-module/README.md

 - Notification on input end / upstream error (`unpublish` HTTP request)
 - Support for publishing a single track to multiple upstreams (replication)
 - Reconnect on upstream error, via the `republish` HTTP request
-- Handling of KMP acks - in case of `republish`, start sending from the first un-acked frame
+- Configurable resume offset - in case of `republish`, can start sending frames from one of the following offsets -
+    - The frame after the last frame that was explicitly acked
-- Support for `auto_ack` for upstreams that do not support sending KMP acks
+    - The frame after the last frame was sent successfully (can be used with upstreams that do not support sending KMP acks)
 - Memory usage enforcement
 - Protection against upstreams that do not return acks in a timely manner - free buffers when the memory usage percent exceeds a configured value
 - Management API